-The Clean Energy Regulator will purchase emissions reductions through a carbon abatement purchasing process.
-Legally, this process can include a reverse auction, tender or other process.
+The Clean Energy Regulator purchases emissions reductions through a carbon abatement purchasing process.
+This process can include a reverse auction, tender or other process.

-This document establishes the guidelines for the third Emissions Reduction Fund auction on 27-28 April 2016.
-Except as provided otherwise in this document, previous auction guidelines do not apply in relation to the third auction.
+This document establishes the guidelines for the sixth Emissions Reduction Fund auction on 6-7 December 2017.
+Except as provided otherwise in this document, previous auction guidelines do not apply in relation to the sixth auction.

-Emissions reduction purchases will be in the form of Australian carbon credit units (ACCUs).
-The Clean Energy Regulator will make these purchases through a carbon abatement contract (contract) at a price determined through the auction which will be a pay-as-bid reverse auction.
+Emissions reduction purchases will be in the form of Kyoto Australian carbon credit units (ACCUs).
+The Clean Energy Regulator will make these purchases through a carbon abatement contract (contract) at a price determined through the auction, which will be a pay-as-bid reverse auction.